makersacademy/rps-challenge/README.md

 ```
 ## Task

-I have been asked to create a Rock-Paper-Scissors game that can be played on the web.
+I have been asked to create a Rock-Paper-Scissors game that can be played on the web.\
 The program will allow the player to play against the computer and the outcome of the game will be declared when there is a winner.

 ## Instructions
 Clone this repository to your desired location using `git clone path-to-your-repo` then run `gem install bundler` (if you don't already have bundler), and then use the command `bundle install`.\
 \
 Whilst in the main directory of the `rps_challenge` repository, use the command `rackup` to begin (alternatively use `ruby app.rb`) which will then allow you navigate to the URL `localhost:9292` inside your web browser.
 From there, you can enter your name and begin your game of Rock-Paper-Scissors versus the computer.\
 \
-Additionally, I have made a multiplayer option so that you can go versus another human player assuming that you are playing on the same machine (just remember to look away when it's the other player's turn!)
-I have also added a counter that tracks the total number of rounds and the wins for each player, which is displayed after each round ends.\
+Additionally, I have made a multiplayer option so that you can go versus another human player assuming that you are playing on the same machine (just remember to look away when it's the other player's turn!), I have also added a counter that tracks the total number of rounds and the wins for each player, which is displayed after each round ends.\
 \
 In order to run tests, use the command `rspec` inside your terminal whilst inside the main directory.\
 \